katur/gunsiano/README.md

 * join the lab
 * contact

-Logging in provides access to interfaces to navigate the following internal lab
+Logging in provides access to interfaces for various internal lab databases.
-databases:
-* worm strains
-* bacterial clones
-* vectors and plasmids
-* antibodies
-* primers
-* chemicals

 Logging in also provides access to the Django admin interface, where every user is minimally granted update privileges for limited